 View All Florals NotesThis is the scent of the orchard and the vegetable patch rather than the patisserie, capturing the crisp snap of an apple or the earthy grit of a carrot.
 These notes add a mouth-watering texture and vitality, bringing a sense of abundance and natural realism that prevents a fragrance from feeling too abstract.

-Peppery, crisp, and watery.
-It adds a sharp, earthy crunch that feels decidedly modern and savory.
+Green, watery, and distinctly bitter.
+It adds a sharp, vegetal crunch that feels healthy and astringent.

 Juicy and grainy.
 It adds a transparent sweetness.